paulgovan/RiskNetwork/README.md

 * Generate data from your network and export to your favorite app

 # Overview
 RiskNetwork is a [Shiny](http://shiny.rstudio.com) web application for risk network modeling and analysis, powered by the excellent [bnlearn](http://www.bnlearn.com) and [networkD3](http://christophergandrud.github.io/networkD3/) packages.
 While this app was developed specifically for risk networks, it can also be used for general [Bayesian Network](https://github.com/paulgovan/BayesianNetwork) modeling and analysis.
-To learn more about our project, see this [publication](http://ascelibrary.org/doi/abs/10.1061/(ASCE)CO.1943-7862.0001136) or this [publication](http://dx.doi.org/10.1061/(ASCE)CO.1943-7862.0001136).
+To learn more about our project, check out this [publication](http://ascelibrary.org/doi/abs/10.1061/(ASCE)CO.1943-7862.0001136).
+For even more background, see this [publication](http://dx.doi.org/10.1061/(ASCE)CO.1943-7862.0001136).

 # Getting Started
 To run RiskNetwork in [R](https://www.r-project.org):